Updated on 2025-08-14 GMT+08:00

 The system uses the latest version by default, and only the default version is available.

-2. Specify the network information, including VPC, Subnet, Security Group, Enterprise Project, and Public Network Access.
+2. Set network parameters, including VPC, Subnet, Security Group, Enterprise Project, and Public Network Access.

 Figure 2 Network information